ExjobbOA/alz-mgmt-templates/records.md

 * **Root Cause**: An IAM Condition attached to the `apply` identity's *User Access Administrator* role restricted the management of `Owner` and `UAA` roles, which was required for the subscription move.
 * **Resolution**: Manually adjusted the IAM Condition to permit the operations required for subscription movement.
 * **CD Strategy**: Due to the difficulty of debugging silent failures in a split-job architecture, decided to revert to a **monolithic CD pipeline** to ensure better visibility and state consistency during the current phase.

+### Feb 21: Issues with a Non-Existent DDoS Plan

+* **Problem: The networking deployment stack (alz-networking-hub) keeps crashing because it is looking for a DDoS Protection Plan that doesn't exist.
+* **Error Message: The system reports NotFound and points specifically to a resource named ddos-alz-swedencentral.
+* **What is happening: Even though I have explicitly turned off DDoS in my settings (deployDdosProtectionPlan: false), Azure is still trying to verify if that plan exists.
+The pipeline completely stops when it tries to build the Virtual Network.
+* **The weird part: It doesn't matter if I clear my "deployment stacks" or update the config files—Azure seems to "remember" or force a search for this plan anyway.
+It creates a total bottleneck because the build is waiting for a resource I have specifically said I don't want to use.